Master's Degree in Couple and Family Therapy

 The Couple and Family Therapy graduate program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

-This training program meets the educational requirements for licensure for marriage and family therapy in the states of Indiana, Illinois, Michigan, Arizona, Colorado, Iowa, Kansas and Texas.
+This training program meets the educational requirements for licensure as a marriage and family therapist in the states of Indiana and Illinois.

 Meet the Faculty